Mikkomario/Utopia-Scala/Annex/README.md

 - Utopia Disciple

 ## Main Features

-Advanced request interface with Api, QueueSystem and RequestQueue classes
+Advanced request interface with **ApiClient**, **QueueSystem** and **RequestQueue**
-- Support request deprecation
+- Supports offline use-cases, including request deprecation / retraction
+  - I.e. If your request can't be sent fast enough (due to lack of internet access or other queued requests), the **RequestQueue** may be automatically advised to remove the queued request before it is sent.
 - Request queueing
-- Advanced response model that allows custom handling of different failures (E.g. errors based on server response status, response parsing failure or request timeout)
+- Advanced **Response** / **RequestResult** models that allow custom handling of different failures (E.g. errors based on server response status, response parsing failure and request timeout)

-Models that support offline use and slower server responses
-- Shcrödinger traits for handling states where server results may or may not be available
-- Spirit trait for replicating data before it has been sent to the server
+**Schrodinger** traits for simulating server responses before they are acquired.
+These are especially useful in situations where internet connection is unstable or slow, especially in GUI applications, as the use of **Schrodinger**s enables responsive interfaces, even when offline.

 ## Implementation Hints

 ### Classes you should be aware of
-- **QueueSystem** and **Api** - You need instances of both of these traits to make requests effectively
+- **QueueSystem** and **ApiClient** - You need instances of both of these traits to make requests effectively
-- **RequestQueue** - You will be implementing this trait in your server interface classes
+- **RequestQueue** - You will be implementing and/or this trait for request queueing
+  - Specifically, **PersistingRequestQueue** trait enables you to cover situations where the application is closed before a request completes.
-- **Spirit** and **Shcrodinger** (including sub-traits of **Schrodinger**) - You will need to implement these traits in your data models
+- **Shcrodinger** and its sub-traits - Using **Schrodinger**s will allow you to create more reactive logic and interfaces
-- **GetRequest**, **PostRequest** and **DeleteRequest** - Standard models for making requests to server
+- **ApiRequest**, **GetRequest** and **DeleteRequest** - Implement these traits to create wrapped request-handling logic